This workshop has so far been held, and will be repeated at:

 Scientific research found:

-Cooperation is at least as integral to human life as competition, and
+Cooperation is at least as integral to human life as competition, and competition is a learned phenomenon.

 The vast majority of human interaction, in our society as well as in all other societies, is not competitive but cooperative interaction.